Yubbybada/yubbybada-progress/README.md

 Also its fun to look back at how far you came

-ty OumarYanni for a lot of the layout
 # Contents
 ### Schedule
 I aim to code at least twice a week, as I am involved in other stuff too.